Science & Research

 If there is no label or the label lacks a net contents declaration, check "Not Applicable".
 If the sample contains a labeled net contents and net contents was not determined, check "Not Determined".

 Block 9.
-Labeling: Enter the number of original labels, set or copies submitted.
+Labeling: The number of original labels, set or copies submitted.
 Copies may be photocopies, photographs, handwritten copies "verified as true," etc. Copies are identified before copying by the analyst.
 Check "None" if no product labels are being included with the analytical package.
 A "label" may be a single unit such as a paper label surrounding a can, or a set of separate units (e.g. Outer Product Labeling, Immediate Product Labeling, and Package Insert).
 A set is considered as 1 original.

 - At least one unit with the original label is retained "as is" for possible court use.
 Only under exceptional circumstances and with supervisory approval may a label be removed from a single container that represents the sample and be submitted with the worksheet.